gxjansen/Astro-CC2KS/README.md

 - `keystatic.generated.ts`: Contains the generated Keystatic collections based on your Astro content collections.
 - `keystatic.config.ts`: A default Keystatic configuration file that imports and uses the generated collections.

 3. (Optional) Customize your `keystatic.config.ts` file to add any additional Keystatic-specific configurations.
+See [KeyStatic Configuration](https://keystatic.com/docs/configuration)

 ## Configuration

 Currently, the plugin works out of the box without any additional configuration.
 Future versions may include customizable options.
+Please add your requests to [Issues](https://github.com/gxjansen/Astro-CC2KS/issues).

 ## How It Works